ak811/ak811/README.md

 Hi, my name is Ali Khaleghi, and I have recently completed my undergraduate degree in Computer Engineering from Yazd University.
-My research centers around deep learning and machine learning, specifically their application in computer vision, natural language processing, and software systems.
+My research centers around optimization algorithms and their theoretical convergence analysis under relevant statistical assumptions, specifically continuous approaches for non-smooth and non-convex optimization problems with combinatorial structure.

 <br>